ray-project/ray/doc/source/raysgd/v2/migration-guide.rst

 PyTorch
 ~~~~~~~
-In v1, the training logic is defined through the `train_epoch` and `train_batch` methods of a `TrainingOperator` class which is passed into the `TorchTrainer`.
+In v1, the training logic is defined through the ``train_epoch`` and ``train_batch`` methods of a ``TrainingOperator`` class which is passed into the ``TorchTrainer``.
 To migrate to Ray SGD v2, there are 2 options:
-1. If you felt the `TrainingOperator` is too unnecessary and complex, or you had to customize it extensively, you can define your own training function.
+1. If you felt the ``TrainingOperator`` is too unnecessary and complex, or you had to customize it extensively, you can define your own training function.
-2. If you liked having your training logic in the `TrainingOperator`, you can continue to use the `TrainingOperator` with Ray SGD v2.
+2. If you liked having your training logic in the ``TrainingOperator``, you can continue to use the ``TrainingOperator`` with Ray SGD v2.

 **Alternative 1: Custom Training Function**
-You can define your own custom training function, and use only the parts from `TrainingOperator.train_epoch`, `TrainingOperator.setup`, and `TrainingOperator.validate` that are necessary for your application.
+You can define your own custom training function, and use only the parts from ``TrainingOperator.train_epoch``, ``TrainingOperator.setup``, and ``TrainingOperator.validate`` that are necessary for your application.

-You can see a full example on how to port over regular PyTorch DDP code to Ray SGD here: https://docs.ray.io/en/master/raysgd/v2/user_guide.html#update-training-function
+You can see a full example on how to :ref:`port over regular PyTorch DDP code to Ray SGD here <sgd-porting-code>`

-**Alternative 2: Continue to use `TrainingOperator`**
+**Alternative 2: Continue to use ``TrainingOperator``**
-Alternatively, if you liked having the `TrainingOperator`, you can define a training function that instantiates your `TrainingOperator` and you can call methods directly on the operator object.
+Alternatively, if you liked having the ``TrainingOperator``, you can define a training function that instantiates your `TrainingOperator` and you can call methods directly on the operator object.

 So instead of